GuillemPejo/GUIDE_ANDROID_INTERVIEWS/README.md

   * We need to register a LocalBroadcastReceiver in the activity.
 And send a broadcast with the data using intents from the background service.
 As long as the activity is in the foreground, the UI will be updated from the background.
 Ensure to unregister the broadcast receiver in the onStop() method of the activity to avoid memory leaks.
 We can also register a Handler and pass data using Handlers.
 I have detailed a sample implementation on this.
 You can check it out [here](https://medium.com/@anitaa_1990/how-to-update-an-activity-from-background-service-or-a-broadcastreceiver-6dabdb5cef74)</br>

+* **How all the activities that are running run in main thread?**
+    - All the applications that are running or can be accessed runs in main thread of user interface by default.
+The modification can be done to make it run differently or to make it run or not at all.
+The exception also comes defining that the code handles the IPC calls that are coming from other processes.
+The system used to maintain separate pools for all the processes and threads.
+One pool consists of the transaction threads that are in each process to dispatch all the incoming calls.
+It also allows the interpersonal calls to be handled in a specialized manner.
+This allows the creation of separate threads that is used for long-running code, and to avoid blocking of the main user interface threads.
+The services that run can be killed by the system if it is going out of memory.
+The system restart the service and implement onStartCommand() to bring the activities back in the memory pool.

+* **What is an AsyncTask?**
+    - `AsyncTask` is one of the easiest ways to implement parallelism in Android without having to deal with more complex methods like Threads.
+Though it offers a basic level of parallelism with the UI thread, it should not be used for longer operations (of, say, not more than 2 seconds).

+        AsyncTask has four methods

+        - `onPreExecute()`
+        - `doInBackground()`
+        - `onProgressUpdate()`
+        - `onPostExecute()`

+        where `doInBackground()` is the most important as it is where background computations are performed.

 * **Difference between AsyncTasks & Threads?**</br>
   * **Thread** should be used to separate long running operations from main thread so that performance is improved.
 But it can't be cancelled elegantly and it can't handle configuration changes of Android.
 You can't update UI from Thread.